-Journey through imagined worlds
+journey through imagined worlds

-The first entrance takes me into ‘Arid Lands’ where it is hot and dry.
+The first entrance takes me into Arid Lands where it is hot and dry.
 The rocks and tall cacti arranged alongside a curvy path somehow create illusions of perspective and scale.

-Further along, there is the ‘Tropical Wetland’.
+Further along, there is the Tropical Wetland.
 It is humid and warm and there are a rice paddy and a pond with some of those huge waterlily pads that can carry a small child.

-Opening the door to the next room, I am hit with hot and humid air, thick with the sweet and sickly smells of blossoms and mustiness.
+Opening the door to the next room, I am hit with the hot and humid air of the Tropical Rainforest, thick with the sweet and sickly smells of blossoms and mustiness.
 The air is so pregnant with moisture it feels tangible, the plants are dense and vying for attention with their colours and shapes – tendrils are touching me as I follow the meandering path.

 The next space offers a stark contrast – it is cool and dry, a fan provides a light breeze.
-Breathing is easier in the healthy climate of the ‘Alps’.
-There is a central rocky display with small tree-like shrubs dotted around, giving it the appearance of a miniature alpine landscape; something that Heidi would skip around in.
+Breathing is easier in the healthy climate of the Mountains.
+There is a central rocky display with small tree-like shrubs dotted around, giving it the appearance of a miniature alpine landscape.
 But my favourite bit is a small area at the back, where there is a grassy patch labelled ‘Alpine Meadow’ and another, mossy one, declares itself a ‘Mountain Top’.
-I am in The Sound of Music.

-From my numerous visits to the glasshouses, an idea for a project started to form; it will combine my personal emotive responses to the plant collections with the garden’s scientific system for labelling plants.
+From my repeated visits to the glasshouses, eventually an idea for a project has started to form; it will combine my personal emotive responses to the plant collections with the garden’s scientific system for labelling plants.
 I am currently undertaking the research for this project and am grateful to the Botanic Garden’s Education and Horticulture teams for allowing me to produce a site-specific installation in the glasshouses in Spring of 2017.